 Indonesia Subsidiary Laws

 Indonesia subsidiary laws vary based on the type of entity you choose to incorporate as.
 Your LLC requires at least one director, two local Indonesian shareholders, and one commissioner.
 The commissioner does not have to be a resident, but they must supervise the company, examine the annual report, and approve a budget plan.

 The paid-up share capital you need to meet Indonesia’s subsidiary laws depends on your company’s size.
 The three sizes and their corresponding share capital amounts are:

 - Small size company: $3,745-$37,435

 You must incorporate as a medium-size company if you plan to sponsor foreign employees instead of hiring Indonesian employees.
 All issued share capital for any size company must get deposited into your company’s bank account in Indonesia right after you incorporate.

-Benefits of the Indonesia Subsidiary Setup Process
+Benefits of Setting Up a Indonesia Subsidiary

 Setting up your Indonesia subsidiary is the start to legally operating in the country.
 LLCs also provide benefits for parent companies and subsidiaries.
 Your parent company will have limited liability for the subsidiary’s activities, and you’re free to operate your subsidiary according to Indonesia’s culture and specific employment compliance laws.